 Is it possible to use both AHAs and BHAs?

 Yes!
 ‘They have separate benefits,’ explains Delport.
-‘AHAs are more about sloughing dead skin cells, while BHAs are for pore cleaning, inflammation reduction and spot prevention.
-Some products, like Glossier’s newly launched Solution, are formulated with both.
+‘AHAs are more about sloughing dead skin cells, while BHAs are for pore cleaning, inflammation reduction and spot prevention.'
+Some products, like Glossier’s Solution, are formulated with both.

 Salicylic acid: ‘This is anti-bacterial and anti-inflammatory, although derived from aspirin – don’t use if you have an allergy to this,’ explains James.